-Whether you inherited dirty blinds when you moved in, or if you've simply built up grime over the years, we recommend cleaning faux wood blinds twice a year to keep dust, allergens and germs at bay.
+Whether you inherited dirty blinds after moving in, or they've simply built up grime over the years, we recommend cleaning faux wood blinds twice a year to keep dust, allergens and germs at bay.
 We're answering your top 3 questions on how to clean faux wood blinds.

 What's the easiest way to dust faux wood blinds?

 You can swipe slats clean with a microfiber cloth or feather duster.
 Prevent dust buildup by wiping with a dusting spray.

 How do I get the layers of built up dirt and gunk off my faux wood blinds?

 Faux wood blind slats are manmade so they're water-safe.
 Scrub them clean with a microfiber cloth dipped in warm soapy water.
 Do not use abrasive cleaners which may damage the finish or paint.
 Dry each slat with a clean cloth.

 Routeless blinds slats (those with no holes through the middle) can be removed from for easier cleaning.
 Slide them back in when you're done and re-align notches with the cords.